 Light Up The Night events - turning prominent buildings around the world blue, green and purple to raise awareness.
 Reach out to your local municipality to organise an event in your town!

 The ME Association's events page has many events to choose from (mostly UK based, but some can be attended virtually via social media or duplicate it locally)

-Blue Sunday - an annual tea party for ME awareness (UK based, but can be attended virtually from home or host your own locally!)
+Blue Sunday - an annual tea party for ME awareness, started by fellow persona with ME, Anna (UK based, but can be attended virtually from home or you could host your own locally!).